How to Spend Two Weeks in Singapore

 Back on the mainland

 The Changi Prison Chapel and Museum is a short bus ride from the jetty.
 It is dedicated to the memory of the prisoners of war who were incarcerated by the Japanese Imperial Army here during World War II.
+(Note: The Changi Museum is closed for two years from April 2018)

 Spend the rest of the day in the Katong area.
 Once the go-to place for all things Peranakan, it’s becoming increasingly gentrified, so you’ll find English-style pubs and vegan ice-cream parlours among the traditional shops selling dumplings, popiah (turnip-stuffed spring rolls) and laksa (rice noodles in spicy coconut gravy).
 There are still some architectural gems, however.
 Look for these houses at the junction of Koon Seng Road and Tembeling Road.